-- gently tuck chin and have shoulder blade muscles slightly contracted,
+- Gently tuck your chin and have your shoulder blade muscles slightly contracted.

 - Repeat 10 times each side, alternating sides.

-- you should be breathing with each leg movement ie as your bent knee moves out, breathe out; breathe in as you move your bent knee back.
-Or vice versa.
-There are no hard rules for you at this stage.
-You just need to keep breathing and not hold your breath.
+- You should be breathing with each leg movement ie as your bent knee moves out, breathe out; breathe in as you move your bent knee back.
+Or vice versa if that feels better.
+At this stage you just need to keep breathing and not hold your breath.